What is Wado?

 Kata and Kumite

 Wado was the first karate style to utilize both kata (pronounced kah-tah) — forms — and kumite (pronounced koo-mih-tay) — sparring — in training.
 There is competition in both kata and kumite.
 You must be proficient in both in order to advance in the art.
+More recent news about casino in usa read here.

 Traditional kata when practiced slowly look a bit like tai chi exercises.
 They are set sequences of moves.
 Different kata have different lessons to teach about balance, coordination, and technique.
 All kata emphasize mind-body coordination, alertness, and relaxed yet quick and powerful motion.
 Although kata are taught in order as you move up in rank, you never leave a kata behind once it’s learned.
 Kata is a lifelong study.